Your money mindset greatly influences how you handle your finances and, ultimately, your future financial success and stability.

 What is a toxic money mindset?

-A toxic money mindset is a negative attitude about money that leads to behaviors that are keeping you broke.
-Here are the top five money mindset quotes we tell ourselves that can be extremely harmful.
+A toxic money mindset is a negative attitude about money that leads to bad money habits that keep you broke.
+Here are the top five negative money mindset quotes we tell ourselves that can be extremely harmful.

 I work hard, and I deserve this.